wp-plugins/setcron/readme.txt

 Tags: admin, cronjob, cron, crontab, wp-cron, scheduled task, task scheduler, scheduled posts, web cron, plugin Requires at least: 3.0.1
 Tested up to: 3.9.x
+Version: 1.1.1
-Stable tag: 1.1.0
+Stable tag: 1.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 SetCron allows you to schedule cronjobs on your wordpress admin panel via an automator.
+This service entitles you to 1 free cronjob but you do need to signup for an API key at setcron.com

 == Description ==